 Center outreach staff members arrange visits to the Center by agency board members, leadership staff, and families involved with the organization.
 The Center’s Community Partners are asked to share information within their organization about the Center’s research, services, and training.
 In turn, the Center shares information about the organization’s mission, services, and events through the Center’s communication programs.

-Community Partners are invited by the Vanderbilt Kennedy Center and the Outreach Committee of the Vanderbilt Kennedy Center Leadership Council to partner with the Center on specific initiatives, programs, or events that are of mutual interest.
+Community Partners are invited by the Vanderbilt Kennedy Center to partner with the Center on specific initiatives, programs, or events that are of mutual interest.
 Organization representatives are recognized at an annual Vanderbilt Kennedy Center event.

 - Autism Tennessee